-Inheritance Tax is the tax imposed on a deceased person’s estate- (their home, property, investments, bank accounts, shares and possessions) after their death.
-Inheritance Tax is established on the value of the estate at the time of the individual’s death and anything they gave away within the seven years before their death.
+Inheritance Tax is the tax imposed on a deceased person’s Estate- (their home, property, investments, bank accounts, shares, and possessions) after their death.
+Inheritance Tax is established on the value of the Estate at the time of the individual’s death and includes anything they gave away/gifted within the seven years before their death.

 Who Pays Inheritance Tax?